adb014/nsf2x/docs/index.md

 - Exports the mail from Lotus Notes NSF files in MIME format keeping all layout and attachments
 - Capable of reading the encrypted mails in the NSF files, removing the Lotus encryption and reencrypting with the users Exchange Certificate in RC2, 3DES, AES128 or AES256 formats
-- Supports both Full and Click To Run (AKA Office 365) versions of Oulook
+- Supports both Full and Click To Run (AKA Office 365) versions of Oulook (Office 365 beta support)
 - Supports mixed 32 and 64 bit installations of Lotus Notes and Outlook
 - Supports unicode filenames (ie. Accents in the NSF and PST filenames)
-- Multi-lingual, though only English, French and German (partial) translations currently exist.
+- Multi-lingual, though only English, French and German translations currently exist.

 ## Downloading NSF2X
 The latest versions of the installers are available from